evhub/rabbit/README.md

 1+var		# But the normal variable is, now using its new value instead of the default (result = 3)
 ```

-Sixth is the execute operator (:).
+Fifth is the execute operator (:).
 When a colon is placed at before an item with nothing before it, it will execute its argument as a top-level command.
 The basic syntax is:
 ```
 :"x = 5"	# This will execute "x = 5" as a top-level command, setting x to 5
 x			# result = 5
 ```

-Seventh is the all arguments variable (__).
-When __ is passed as an argument to a function it sets it to a list of all the arguments passed.
+Sixth is the all arguments variable (\_\_).
+When \_\_ is passed as an argument to a function it sets it to a list of all the arguments passed.
 The basic syntax is:
 ```
 applycos(__) = __~cos
 ```